 Andrew noted the AI training limitations inherent in traditional, on-prem systems wherein the data from each customer is siloed.
 Cloud-based vendors, on the other hand, can train on multiple customer datasets (with customer permission, of course) and unleash the power of AI by giving it access to a robust and rich training ground.

 "There's an underpinning of the cloud that really differentiates a vendor if it has that access to create a much richer, smarter, better trained AI-engine for the task being performed," Andrew said.

 Samir largely concurred with Andrew, adding another critical factor to train AI systems: diversity of data in the training sets.
 "If the diversity doesn't exist, in addition to quantity and of course quality, you are only half-way there," Samir said.
 "And half-way isn't good enough."
 Moreover, both observed that vendors that have been training their data for a longer time, on a larger data set, have a critical advantage.

 Watch the Demo Now

-These were just a handful of interesting exchanges shared between these two minds of CLM.
 Did you miss the original broadcast?
-Are you curious to learn more?
+Are you curious to learn more on how to bring about a digital transformation to your CLM?
 Sign up here to watch on-demand.